One of the most common questions I get as the CEO of Cratejoy is, “Hey Amir – is this a good subscription box business idea?”

 However, there are less obvious examples as well.
 For instance, Fandom of the Month is an inexpensive jewelry subscription.
 You likely do not spend money on jewelry every month, but the type of people that subscribe to Fandom were previously and will continue to frequently purchase inexpensive accessories.
 In other words, Fandom occupies an evergreen market.

-Discovery is the act of finding new solutions to an existing need – be they better or just new.
+Discovery is the act of finding new solutions to an existing need, be they better or just new.
 The classic example of a pure discovery subscription is Birchbox.
-They literally are sending you samples of new cosmetics every single month.
-The value proposition is “you’ll discover new cosmetics you may love.”
+They, literally, send you samples of new cosmetics every single month.
+The value proposition is “You’ll discover new cosmetics you may love.”
 This desire to discover new cosmetics doesn’t go away either.
-It may be more or less depending on the time of year and what is going on in someones life, but in general, these customers are always interested in evolving their look.
+It may be more or less depending on the time of year and what is going on in someone’s life, but in general, these customers are always interested in evolving their look.

-- We’re actually better than you at finding those new cool things because we spend all of our time on doing it!
+2. We’re actually better than you at finding those new cool things, because we spend all of our time on doing it!

 Frequently, this desire for discovery is only understood by a particular subset of the customer audience: the mega fans.
-A great example here is Fuego box, a monthly or quarterly subscription for hot sauces.
-For most people, even people who like hot sauces, there is not a real desire to continuously discover new hot sauces.
-They use Sriracha or Tabasco and call it a meal.
+A great example here is Hot Sauce of the Month Club, a subscription for hot sauces.
+For most people, even people who like hot sauce, there is not a real desire to continuously discover new hot sauces.
+They use sriracha or Tabasco and call it a meal.
 However, there are some amongst us (ahem, yours truly) who have been trying new hot sauces out for years and will continue to do it for years to come.
 There’s just no way around it – we have a strong desire to continuously discover.
 These opportunities are largely hidden from normal folks, and you have to be or know a mega fan to see the possibilities here.

 Test Question: Do people already spend time sampling or discussing new products or solutions?

-The Music Box – a subscription service for discovering new musicians – is a great example of this property.
+VINYL MOON – a subscription service for discovering new music on vinyl – is a great example of this property.
 Music fans already spend a huge amount of time discovering new artists (consider Pandora’s premise in this space: you choose artists you know, and they select artists you might like alongside them), and it will likely continue for their entire life.
-OwlCrate – a subscription for fans of young adult fiction – is another example.
-Fans of Young Adult, aka “YA”, fiction are continuously seeking out that next “great read” and they aren’t likely to stop any time soon.
+Unplugged Book Box –a self-care subscription for fans of young adult fiction – is another example.
+Fans of young adult, aka “YA,” fiction are continuously seeking out that next “great read” and they aren’t likely to stop anytime soon.

-When most people think of subscriptions, this is the value proposition they are thinking of: “I run out of toilet paper every month so each month I need more toilet paper.”
-It’s a very straight forward proposition, but it’s only one single dimension of what makes a great subscription box business idea.
+When most people think of subscriptions, this is the value proposition they think of: “I run out of toilet paper every month so each month I need more toilet paper.”
+It’s a very straightforward proposition, but it’s only one single dimension of what makes a great subscription box business idea.